docker-mailserver/docker-mailserver/docs/content/examples/tutorials/mailserver-behind-proxy.md

 Some deployments may require a service to route traffic (kubernetes) when deploying, in which case the below advice is important to understand well.

-We also provide a [dedicated documentation page][docs::kubernetes] for using a proxy in Kubernetes.
+The guide here has also been adapted for [our Kubernetes docs][docs::kubernetes].

 ## What can go wrong?